quaderno/quaderno-developers/source/includes/_checkout.md

 ![checkout.succeeded](https://i.imgur.com/iKV1NbY.png)

-Once you've subscribed to the `checkout.succeeded` event you have to create an endpoint in your app to handle the webhooks notifications.
+Once you've subscribed to the `checkout.succeeded` event you need to create an endpoint in your app to handle the webhooks notifications.

 This is a what a `checkout.succeeded` notification should look like:

 <div class="center-column"></div>